DeathAngelDaemon/display-lotro-server/README.md

 This will show only the US-servers you have checked in the configuration.

 ### Changelog

+### 1.0
+* Re-structured a lot of code
+* (in addition to remove the addiction to the status script of warriorsofnargathrond.com)
+* revamped the admin interface (added a style and changed the saving options structure)
+* updated the translation
+* fixed the widget to be compatible with the code changes

 #### 0.9.8
 * Re-structured the code